 BlinkTrade used BlockCypher and incorporated the Confidence Factor API, Webhooks API, and Transaction API.
 The challenges were high transaction fees, slow processing times, and the need to identify fraud quickly.

-In this instance, BlinkTrade provided the platform for instant transactions on blockchains, while BlockCypher quickly identify fraud and confirm transactions.
+In this instance, BlinkTrade provided the platform for instant transactions on blockchains, while BlockCypher quickly identified fraud and confirm transactions.
 Users received credit to trade instantly and benefitted with faster deposits, savings due to automation, and quick fraud identification.

 Users benefitted by getting protection from market volatility and quicker deposits.
 They also enjoyed development cost savings of 33% through BlockCypher’s test environment and notifications.